silasjul/Social-Stocks/README.md

 ## Running the Project

-To run the project, you will need to have [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) installed.
+To run the project, you will need to have [Docker](https://www.docker.com/) installed.

 1. Clone the repository: